kifbv/aws-terraform-static-website/README.md

 Static Website Hosting on AWS with Terraform
 ===========

-Work in progress...

 Main Resources Provided
 ------------------

 - 1x s3 bucket for each domain name
 - 1x s3 bucket for all your websites logs
-- 1x route 53 hosted zone for each domain name
+- 1x route 53 hosted zone for each domain name with:
+    - 2x A record aliases to root domain (one pointing to each blue/green cloudfront distribution)
+    - 2x A record aliases to www domain (one pointing to each blue/green cloudfront distribution)
+    - 1x A record aliases to blue domain (pointing to blue cloudfront distribution)
+    - 1x A record aliases to green domain (pointing to green cloudfront distribution)
-- 1x set of name servers for all your website
+- 1x delegation set of name servers for all your website
 - 2x cloudfront distributions with s3 origin for each domain name:
-    - one for your production/blue environment
+    - one pointing to production/blue environment
-    - one for your development/green environment
+    - one pointing to development/green environment

 Module Input Variables
 ----------------------